springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Keyboard trapping inside components on Nature.com pages is fairly rare, and in most cases should be managed appropriately, allowing focus to be moved away from any component using standard keystrokes (<kbd>tab</kbd>, <kbd>shift</kbd>, <kbd>esc</kbd>).
+Keyboard trapping inside components on Nature.com pages is rare, and in most cases is managed appropriately, allowing focus to be moved away from any component using standard keystrokes (<kbd>tab</kbd>, <kbd>shift</kbd>, <kbd>esc</kbd>).
 <br><br>
 Third party content such as modal dialogs or the Disqus commenting widget may trap focus and provide inadequate methods of escaping.
-Where we know of deficiencies, we have contacted third party suppliers to request repairs.
+When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr id="character-key-shortcuts" valign="top">